yassu/Yson/readme.markdown

 * Define Data Structure
 * Append Data Structure
 * Using comment
-* Diference for Json

 ---

 ## Define Data Struncture

-Data Structure of Yson is String, Number, Bool, List, Object.
+Data Structure of Yson is String, Number, Bool, List and Object.
 But we will find to how to append new Data Structure.

 ### String